Klipper3d/klipper/docs/Contact.md

    about the software and its environment (software version, hardware type, configuration, event timing, and hundreds of other questions).
-   1. The Klipper log file is located in `/tmp/klippy.log` on the Klipper "host" computer (the Raspberry Pi).
-   2. An "scp" or "sftp" utility is needed to copy this log file to your desktop computer.
+   1. Dedicated Klipper web interfaces have the ability to directly obtain the Klipper log file.
+It's the easiest way to obtain the log when using one of these interfaces.
+Otherwise, an "scp" or "sftp" utility is needed to copy the log file to your desktop computer.
 The "scp" utility comes standard with Linux and MacOS desktops.
 There are freely available scp utilities for other desktops (eg, WinSCP).
-If using a graphical scp utility that can not directly copy `/tmp/klippy.log` then repeatedly click on `..` or `parent folder` until you get to the root directory, click on the `tmp` folder, and then select the `klippy.log` file.
+The log file may be located in the `~/printer_data/logs/klippy.log` file (if using a graphical scp utility, look for the "printer_data" folder, then the "logs" folder under that, then the `klippy.log` file).
+The log file may alternatively be located in the `/tmp/klippy.log` file (if using a graphical scp utility that can not directly copy `/tmp/klippy.log` then repeatedly click on `..` or "parent folder" until reaching the root directory, click on the `tmp` folder, and then select the `klippy.log` file).
-   3. Copy the log file to your desktop so that it can be attached to an issue report.
+   2. Copy the log file to your desktop so that it can be attached to an issue report.
-   4. Do not modify the log file in any way; do not provide a snippet of the log.
+   3. Do not modify the log file in any way; do not provide a snippet of the log.
 Only the full unmodified log file provides the necessary information.
-   5. It is a good idea to compress the log file with zip or gzip.
+   4. It is a good idea to compress the log file with zip or gzip.
 5. Open a new topic on the [Klipper Discourse Forum](#discourse-forum) and provide a clear description of the problem.
 Other Klipper contributors will need to understand what steps were taken, what